bytebase/bytebase.com-old/content/blog/restoring-a-mysql-database-to-a-point-in-time.md

 description: This article describes how Point-in-Time-Recovery (PITR) works in Bytebase and the steps to restore a database using this feature.
 ---

-Bytebase is an open-source database DevOps tool, and it’s the GitLab for managing databases throughout the application development lifecycle.
-It offers a web-based workspace for DBAs and Developers to collaborate and manage the database change safely and efficiently.
+Bytebase is an open source database DevOps tool, it's the GitLab for managing databases throughout the software development lifecycle (SDLC).
+It offers a web-based workspace for Developers and DBAs to collaborate and execute database changes safely and efficiently.

 What would you do if you encountered these scenarios in your daily work?
 * Someone accidentally drops a table or deletes a bunch of customer data.